adobe/helix-importer-ui/importer-guidelines.md

 ### Images

 When the import process creates the docx, images are downloaded and inlined inside the Word document.
-Later, when the page is previewed for the first time, the images are then uploaded to the Franklin Media bus.
+Later, when the page is previewed for the first time, the images are then uploaded to the AEM Edge Delivery media bus.

 When images are stored on the same host, this is usually not an issue but, in many cases, images are coming from different hosts or are absolutely referenced.
 This makes it impossible for the browser to `fetch` the images and generates CORS issues.
 This is easy to observe in the console logs, you typically get a message like this: